 Right to object against data processing for direct marketing purposes (Art.
 21 GDPR)

-Right to complain (Art.
-77 GDPR)
+Right to withdraw consent (Art.
+7 GDPR)

 The customer may at any time withdraw his consent to the processing of his Personal Data which is based on such consent and he has the right to object to the pro- cessing of such Personal Data upon legitimate grounds, save where otherwise provided by law.
 If the customer withdraws his consent, this will not affect the lawfulness of the processing of the Personal Data before the with- drawal.
 By exercising these rights, the processing may no longer involve the relevant Personal Data, and this may constitute an obstacle to the continuation of the bu- siness relationship between the Bank and the customer.
 In this event, the Bank would be entitled to terminate the business relationship, as provided for in the Bank’s General Terms and Conditions